Programmer (hardware): History

 Regarding old PROM programmers, as the many programmable devices have different voltage requirements, every pin driver must be able to apply different voltages in a range of 0–25 Volts.

 But according to the progress of memory device technology, recent flash memory programmers do not need high voltages.

 In the early days of computing, booting mechanism was a mechanical devices usually consisted of switches and LEDs.
 It means the programmer was not an equipment but a human, who entered machine codes one by one, by setting the switches in a series of "on" and "off" positions.
 These positions of switches corresponded to the machine codes, similar to today's assembly language.

-Nowadays, EEPROMs are used for bootstrapping mechanism as BIOS, and no need to operate mechanical switches for programming.
+Nowadays, EEPROMs are used for bootstrapping mechanism as BIOS, without the need to operate mechanical switches for programming.

 Manufacturers

 For each vendor's web site, refer to "External links" section.